Arabba Marmolada Ski Lifts & Terrain

 Ski Lifts

 Historically one of the major let downs at Arabba has been the disparate lift system.
 Many of the worst lifts or missing links have been remedied in recent seasons, but some problems still exist.
-The link between Arabba & Marmolada, the most important link in the entire resort (in our humble opinion), is a chairlift up to Passo Padon from the Arabba side.
+The link between Arabba & Marmolada, the most important link in the entire resort (in our humble opinion), is a chairlift up to Passo Padon from the Arabba side (called Padon I).
 Yet it is so old & slow that it may as well be called the romantic chair, because it certainly gives one lots of time to get to know the person next to you.
 Shame it is in one of the coldest parts of the resort too.
 Rug up!
+The good news is that there are plans to replace the Padon I chair with a new 6-seater by season 24/25.
+We are dubious, but hope is free!

 There are several sections where one can easily miss important linking lifts, particularly when trying to cross the road near Arabba.
-The excellent Arabba Fly lift services no specific ski trails but simply (& conveniently) traverses the road, removing the need to walk between the lift bases in the village.
+The excellent Arabba Fly lift serves no specific ski trails but simply (& conveniently) traverses the road, removing the need to walk between the lift bases in the village.
 However, particularly on the Porto Vescovo side, many (& we mean many) skiers consistently miss the chair & end up too low; necessitating a walk up to the lift, a walk across road like the good old days or a long lift ride back up to ski down for a second crack at getting it right!
 Not the resorts fault necessarily, but one does wonder!

 On a powder day during the high season, the queues at Malga Ciapela for the Marmolada cable cars can be horrendous.
 Be there early, do one run & head out to Passo Padon.
 The wait is only worth it if planning on a backcountry descent for fresh lines.